jberkel/sms-backup-plus/README.md

 If you only want to backup specific call types you can do so as well.

+### <a name="3rdparty">3rd party app integration</a>

+If you want to trigger backups from another app, enable `3rd party integration` in Advanced Settings and send the broadcast intent `com.zegoggles.smssync.BACKUP`.
+This will work even when Auto Backup is disabled.

 ## <a name="faq">FAQ</a>

 ### <a name="faq-schedule">What's the difference between regular and incoming backup schedule?</a>